thenerdery/UmbracoVault.uComponents/README.md

  * Checkbox list
  * Content Picker - can use Object mapping to map to another document type.

+These field types are _NOT_ yet supported:

+ * Date Picker
+ * Date Picker with Time

 Example Usage - View Model
 ```csharp
     [UmbracoEntity(AutoMap = true)]